17 Money-Saving Tips That Actually Cost You More

 People love to feel like they’re beating the system, but time, gas, and sanity have value too.
 If you spend five bucks on gas just to save three dollars on groceries, you didn’t save anything.
 You paid for the illusion of savings.

-A better approach?
-Shop strategically.
-Find a store that’s reasonably priced, close to home, and stop chasing pennies like they’re golden tickets.
+A smart money saving strategy is to shop strategically.
+Find a reasonably priced store close to home, and stop chasing pennies like they’re golden tickets.

 Avoiding Financial Advice